josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 - Set the scene (situation, task)
 - Say what you did (action)
-- Show how that had an impact in the end (result)
+- Show how that changed things in the end (result)

 Use specific, quantitative numbers and measurements wherever possible.